temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-client/README.md

 1. Edit the `client.ts` file to import `fulfillOrderSignal` from the `pizzaWorkflow`.
 2. Save the file.

-## Part B: Get a Handle on the Pizza Workflow
+## Part B: Create a Handle on the Pizza Workflow

 In this part of the exercise, you will create a handle on the Workflow that you wish to Signal, which is `pizzaWorkflow`.